Malaysian democracy group to stage 1MDB protest, calling for PM to resign

 U.S. prosecutors filed civil lawsuits in July alleging that over $3.5 billion was defrauded from 1MDB.

 The Wall Street Journal has reported that global investigators believed more than $1 billion entered Malaysian Prime Minister Najib Razak’s personal bank accounts, much of it from 1MDB.
-None of the information publicly disclosed about the 1MDB investigations across the world has shown any connection between alleged misappropriation of money linked to 1MDB and the prime minister.
+The U.S. filings referred to an unnamed high-ranking official who received some of the misappropriated funds.

+A source familiar with the investigations has told Reuters that the unnamed official is Najib.

 Najib has denied any wrongdoing.

-(Reporting by Rozanna Latiff; writing by Praveen Menon; Editing by Nick Macfie)
+Reporting by Rozanna Latiff; writing by Praveen Menon; Editing by Nick Macfie

-Note: (This version of the Sept.
-14 story has been corrected to clarify findings from the U.S lawsuits in paragraph 7)